riverbed/flyscript/docs/flyscript/md/install.md

 GitHub or Riverbed's Splash page.
 This way the SDK can be installed offline for enviroments that may not have ready internet access.

-Once the depenencies are downloaded (python and setuptools) grab the SDK from one of the following locations:
+Once the depenencies are downloaded and installed (python, setuptools, and requests) grab the SDK from one of the following locations:

 #### GitHub